ETS-Android3/branch_sa_technical_assessment/README.md

 This is an example of what the branch SDK will look like once it's implemented on Android via AndroidStudio

 ## Documentation
-Please reference https://help.branch.io/developers-hub/docs/android-basic-integration for more information regarding further integration
+Please reference https://help.branch.io/developers-hub/docs/android-basic-integration for more information regarding configuration / initialization

 ## Steps
 1) First install the branch SDK by adding the dependencies to your app-level / module build.gradle file